Earth Day Along the Wasatch

 Roundtable Tuesday: The Abounding Queerness, Poetry of Nature

-Mycologist Patricia Ononiwu Kaishian is coming to Utah for a special Earth Day reading and signing of her debut nonfiction work, Forest Euphoria: The Abounding Queerness of Nature.
+Mycologist Patricia Ononiwu Kaishian will be in Utah for a special Earth Day reading and signing of her debut nonfiction work, Forest Euphoria: The Abounding Queerness of Nature.
 A 2026 Science + Literature selected title, Kashian explores the often overlooked creatures and fungi that helped her understand the natural world, her connection to a career in science, and her own identity as a queer, neurodivergent person.

 • Apr 22: Science + Literature: Curiosity, Connection & Coexistence | 7 PM @ Aline W. Skaggs Biology Building (Rm 210), 257 S 1400 E, SLC.
 Featuring Science + Literature–honored author Patricia Ononiwu Kaishian in conversation with Katharine Coles.
 Mycologist Patricia Ononiwu Kaishian blends science writing and memoir in her debut work of nonfiction, Forest Euphoria: The Abounding Queerness of Nature, a 2026 Science + Literature selected title